CindyJS/CindyJS/plugins/cindygl/CindyGL3D.md

 * Geometric objects are re-initialized each draw step:
     The intended way to draw scenes with a large number of objects it to draw the objects once (every time the rendered objects change) and only render the scene in the draw script.
-    - For convenient switching between 2D and 3D mode `cglBegin3d`/`cglEnd3d` do **not** reset the currently drawn objects, redrawing a scene without calling `cglReset3d` will create new objects while keeping the original objects.
     - Not redrawing the (complete) internal geometry every rendering step can significantly speed up the script if there is a large number of simple objects.
     - If necessary it is possible to update individual objects using `cglUpdate` or `cglMove...` (using the object id returned by `colorplot3d` to `cglFindObject`)